garth-c/r_exploratory_classification_modeling/README.md

                                                             color = '#2c3e50')
 ```

-The results are below. churn 'Yes' = 1 and churn 'No' = 0.
-From this plot I can see that the predictors contract and online security are good candidate predictors for the final model.
-Specifically for contract, it looks like the factor level 'Month_to_month' is more associated with 'No' churn and 'Two_year' is more associated with 'Yes' churn.
+The results are below: note that churn 'Yes' = 1 and churn 'No' = 0.
+From this plot I can see that the predictors 'contract' and 'online security' are good candidate predictors for the final model.
+Specifically for 'contract', it looks like the factor level 'Month_to_month' is more associated with 'No' churn and 'Two_year' is more associated with 'Yes' churn.
 The rest of the predictors are roughly interpreted in the same way.
-The business value for this plot is high and various course corrections are able to made depending on the context of the decisionaround customer churn being made.
+The business value for this plot is high and various business course corrections are able to made depending on the context of the decisions being made around customer churn being made.

 ![image](https://github.com/garth-c/r_exploratory_classification_modeling/assets/138831938/bba5760c-0c75-4035-b3a9-c193a37d0979)

 --------------------------------------------------------------------------------------------------

-### Step 4 potential predictor feature selection
+### potential predictor feature selection

 For this step, I use the Boruta library to help identify more potent predictors from less potent ones.